-This Sephardic Purim treat is rarely mentioned in Purim recipe lineups, overshadowed in familiarity by its Western European counterpart Hamantaschen.
+This Sephardic Purim treat is rarely mentioned in Purim recipe lineups, overshadowed in familiarity by its Western European counterpart, Hamantaschen.
 It’s a shame though, because this dessert is light, and deliciously addictive.
 Strips of dough are fried and sprinkled with confectioners sugar.
-I personally like to flavour the dough with a combination of almond and vanilla essences.
+I personally like to flavor the dough with a combination of almond and vanilla essences.
 The result is similar to the Indo-Trinidadian treat kurma.
-Yum Yum Yum!
+Yum yum yum!

 Haman’s Ears/Orejas de Haman

 Source: The Jewish Cookbook: 70 Recipes Celebrating an Historic Cuisine (Creative Cooking Library)

 - 1 cup flour